Articles

 Market Response

-Some organizations are providing opportunities for shareholders to post their materials on privately owned, yet publicly accessible websites.
-These sites exemplify emerging market-based workarounds to the SEC’s limitations on voluntary exempt solicitation filings.
+Some organizations are providing opportunities for shareholders to post their materials on privately owned, yet publicly available websites.
+These sites are examples of emerging market-based workarounds to the SEC’s crackdown on voluntary exempt solicitation filings.

 The Interfaith Center on Corporate Responsibility (ICCR), for instance, has announced that it will post vote no campaign materials on its own website.
 The ICCR list includes the companies where proposals have been targeted by VNCs, the proponents, and a brief explanation of the reasons for the VNC.

-While some have welcomed these initiatives as pragmatic efforts to fill a void, others argue that they do not constitute a comprehensive platform of record comparable to EDGAR.
+While some have welcomed these initiatives as pragmatic efforts to fill the void, others argue that it does not constitute a comprehensive platform of record comparable to EDGAR.
 Materials posted on an organization’s website can be removed, edited, or replaced, and such sites are unlikely to capture the full universe of exempt solicitations across all proponents.
-Over time, however, these interim approaches may gain wider acceptance or prompt the emergence of a single market driven solution that consolidates exempt solicitation materials from all parties in a single, durable venue.
+Over time, however, these interim approaches may gain wider acceptance, or prompt the emergence of a more market driven solution that consolidates exempt solicitation materials from all parties in a single, durable venue.
 We will continue to monitor developments in this area as investors, issuers, and regulators adapt to the evolving mechanics of shareholder communication.

 Conclusion